+2022 FEDERAL RETIREMENT SECURITY BLUEPRINT

+11111111

-2021 FEDERAL RETIREMENT SECURITY BLUEPRINT
+2022 FEDERAL RETIREMENT SECURITY BLUEPRINT

-With the enactment of the "Setting Every Community Up for Retirement Enhancement Act" (Public Law 116-94), America's workers and retirees were able to take a step forward on the path to addressing the many challenges and obstacles they face in seeking a secure and dignified retirement.
-However, there is still much more that needs to be done, especially with many workers and retirees experiencing an unexpected detour on their path to retirement security when our nation found itself amid an unprecedented health crisis that spurred momentous disruptions to our nation's and the world's economies.
-IRI's 2021 Federal Retirement Security Blueprint includes common-sense, bipartisan policies to help our nation's workers and retirees achieve economic equity by strengthening their financial security and protecting their income to sustain them throughout their retirement years.
+With the enactment of the Setting Every Community Up for Retirement Enhancement Act (Public Law 116-94), America's workers and retirees were able to take a step forward on the path to addressing the many challenges and obstacles they face in seeking a secure and dignified retirement.
+Many workers and retirees are experiencing an unexpected detour on their path to retirement security; as our nation continues to endure an unprecedented health crisis and momentous disruptions to our nation's and the world's economies, there is still much more to do.
+IRI's 2022 Federal Retirement Security Blueprint includes common-sense, bipartisan policies to help our nation's workers and retirees achieve economic equity, strengthen their financial security, and protect their income to sustain them throughout their retirement years.

-IRI'S 2021 FEDERAL BLUEPRINT WILL:
+IRI'S 2022 FEDERAL BLUEPRINT WILL:

-- 1. Expand opportunities to save for retirement by enhancing access to, and features of, workplace retirement plans; - 2.
-Facilitate and expand the use of protected, guaranteed lifetime income to produce sustainable income during retirement; - 3.
-Preserve and promote access for retirement savers to professional financial guidance, education, and information; - 4.
-Enhance protections to safeguard Americans from financial exploitation and fraud; and - 5.
-Maintain and augment the current tax treatment of retirement savings.
+- Expand opportunities to save for retirement by enhancing access to, and features of, workplace retirement plans; - Facilitate and expand the use of protected, guaranteed lifetime income solutions to sustain savers throughout their retirement years; - Preserve and promote access for retirement savers to professional financial guidance, education, and information; - 4.
+Enhance protections to safeguard consumers from financial exploitation and fraud; and - Maintain and augment the current tax treatment of retirement savings.